djschaap/kv-to-json/README.md

 ## Overview

-kv-to-json accepts a document (typically submitted to AWS API Gateway via HTTP POST), converts to JSON, and submits to AWS SNS.
+kv-to-json accepts a document, converts to JSON, and submits to a message queue.

+When run as AWS lambda function, output is send to AWS SNS topic.

+When run as web server (cli executable with -p flag) or directly from cli (for dev), output can be sent to any logevent destination.

+Sending additional Splunk indexed fields is NOT supported at this time.

 ## Input Format